500 Years of Spanish Paintings at San Antonio Museum of Art - Here Are 5 Highlights

 Alonso Sanchez Coello - The Infanta Isabel Clara Eugenia, 1579

-Combining Flemish influence with the techniques of Venice, Alonso Sánchez Coello was one of the most interesting court portrait painters of the Spanish Renaissance.
+Combining Flemish influence with the techniques of Venice, the Spanish artist Alonso Sánchez Coello was one of the most interesting court portrait painters of the Spanish Renaissance.
 The favorite portrait painter of King Philip II, he introduced a distinctly Spanish character into portrait paintings, which endured until Velázquez came to the court in the 1620s.

 The work The Infanta Isabel Clara Eugenia from 1579 shows Infanta, Philip II’s daughter at the age of thirteen.
 She is depicted standing with a distant and elegant posture, wearing a white and gold dress with lace collar and cuffs, a feather headdress and a great profusion of jewelry.
 A handkerchief she is holding in her left hand was customary in female portraits in this time in history.